How to keep your fish tank cool and prevent aquarium overheating

 Got a top-up chamber inside your sump?
 Float a freezer block or bottle inside the top-up chamber and cool with gently radiate through to the main system water in the next chamber.

-In extreme circumstances, you can bring tank temperatures down by replacing it with cooler water, but again, avoid shock, and going from warm to cooler water very quickly is one of the main triggers of Whitespot.
+In extreme circumstances, you can bring tank temperatures down by replacing it with cooler water, but again, avoid shock, and going from warm to cold water very quickly is one of the main triggers of Whitespot.
 Try one of the above options first, or ensure that your water change only brings the temperature down by 2C at a time.